brittanynalexander/Azure-VMs/README.md

 <img src="https://i.imgur.com/l4sHUDA.png" height="80%" width="80%" alt="Step 6 Remote Desktop"/>
 </p>
 <p>
 To connect to the VM on a Windows desktop computer you'll need to utilize "Remote Desktop Connection".
-On your desktop next to the start key, type in "remote desktop" and click on "Remote Desktop Connection".
+On your desktop next to the start menu, type in "remote desktop" and click on "Remote Desktop Connection".
 On a MacOS you'll have to download "Microsoft Remote Desktop".
 Come on, we're getting closer to the actual connection, scroll with me!
 </p>
 <br />